16parmindersingh/MIS-Analytics-Portfolio/Super-Store-Sales-Analysis/README.md

 ### 3. Dashboard Development
 - Created DAX measures (e.g., Total Sales, Sum of Sales by State) and applied a Top N filter to display the top 10 states.
 - Designed an interactive dashboard with a 15-day sales forecast line chart, a clustered bar chart for state sales, and filters for dynamic exploration.
-- Added visualizations to highlight trends and regional performance.
+- Added visualizations to highlight trends and regional performance, captured in `Dashboard 1.PNG` and `Dashboard 2.PNG`.

 ### 4. Sales Forecasting
 - Leveraged historic data and applied time series analysis to generate a 15-day sales forecast using Power BI's forecasting tool.